Moon Shot Leadership Lessons

 With what we now know about space travel, it’s easy to look in hindsight and assume that this moon landing was inevitable.
 But it wasn’t.
 It was a revolutionary effort that made one of human kind’s greatest achievements possible.

-Today many organizations face challenges that might feel like “moon shots” as they seek to reshape their companies to adapt to unprecedented change: industry disruption, artificial intelligence, machine learning, globalization, work force retraining, changing consumer behavior, and expectations.
+Today many organizations face challenges that might feel like “moon shots” as they seek to reshape their companies to adapt to unprecedented change: industry disruption, artificial intelligence, globalization, changing consumer behavior and much more.

 America’s journey to the moon provides countless lessons for leaders who need to accomplish large or small goals in a fast-changing environment.
-Here are two connected lessons:
+Here are three connected lessons:

 Too many leaders focus on the details, the analysis, the infrastructure.